-Comment Strategies and processes in the The Group employs a number of tools and policies to manage liquidity risk.
-These Strategies and processes in the management of the liquidity risk Ine Group employs a number of tools and policies to manage liquidity risk.
+Comment Strategies and processes in the management of the liquidity risk The Group employs a number of tools and policies to manage liquidity risk.
 These include: (i) Board approved liquidity risk appetite.
 This specifies the amount of liquidity risk deemed acceptable in the pursuit of its strategic goals.
 The Board requires there are sufficient liquidity resources (in the form of a portfolio of unencumbered High Quality Liquid Assets ("HQLA") Level 1, Credit Quality Step ("CQS") 1 plus Japanese Government Bonds and central bank deposits (where applicable)) (the LAB) such that all funding requirements and unsecured debt obligations falling due within two separately defined stress scenarios can be met without the need to roll unsecured funding or the forced liquidation of assets.
 The two scenarios envisage a 90-day market stress, as well as a 30-day combined market and MUFG stress.
 In addition, the Firm requires sufficient liquidity resources are available to ensure regulatory liquidity compliance (Pillar 1 and Pillar 2 add-ons). (ii) Control of unsecured funding usage.
 The Group allocates unsecured funding limits to business lines and monitors compliance against these limits on a daily basis, with breaches highlighted and mitigating actions taken. (iii) The FTP process is designed to allocate the cost of liquidity to the users of liquidity including those activities driving the LAB requirements. (iv) Currency stress testing.
 The Group's framework envisages a 2-week FX market lockout.
-This drives the currency composition of the liquidity buffer (v) The CFP outlines early warning indicators (both internal and external) used to indicate a potential liquidity crisis, internal triggers to determine the severity of any potential liquidity stress event as well as escalation and activation procedures.
-The CFP outlines potential steps to be taken in the event the CFP is activated, as well as the means to determine whether the stress has passed and process for deactivating the CFP. (vi) Liquidity prediction - this is a regular ass Structure and organisation of the liquidity risk management function (authority, statute, other arrangements) The overall liquidity risk appetite is set by the Group's Board and cascaded throughout the firm.
-The Board delegates responsibility over the day to day management of liquidity risk to the Executive Committee who in turn empower the Asset & Liability Committee with responsibility for the day to day management of liquidity risk.
+This drives the currency composition of the liquidity buffer (v) The CFP outlines early warning indicators (both internal and external) used to indicate a potential liquidity crisis, internal triggers to determine the severity of any potential liquidity stress to be taken in the event the CFP is activated, as well as the means to determine whether the stress has passed and process for deactivating the CFP. (vi) Liquidity prediction - this is a regular assessment of available resources and their capacity to meet potential changes in balance sheet composition over the business planning horizon.
+Structure and organisation of the liquidity risk management function (authority, statute, other arrangements) The overall liquidity risk appetite is set by the Group's Board and cascaded throughout the firm.
+The Board delegates responsibility over the day-to-day management of liquidity risk to the Executive Committee who in turn empower the Asset & Liability Committee with responsibility for the day-to-day management of liquidity risk.
 The Group employs the "3 lines of defence" model in the management of liquidity risk.
 The primary responsibility for monitoring and managing the Group's liquidity risk profile sits with Treasury function.
 Treasury is independent of business lines and forms part of the support functions reporting to the CFO.
 Treasury owns the overall stress testing framework and ensures there is sufficient liquidity available to both support business activities and to ensure compliance with the Board approved liquidity risk appetite as well as regulatory requirements.
-The second line of defence is provided by the Liquidity Risk Management function who ensures that liquidity risk is appropriately measured, assessed and reported.
-This function provides review and challenge of all components of the liquidity risk management framework.
-The Information & Data Management function (as a second line reporting function) is responsible for reporting the Group's liquidity position against both internal and external regulatory metrics on a regular basis.
-Internal audit (as third line) provides independent review and assurance to the Board.
+The second line of defence is provided by MRM who ensures that liquidity risk is appropriately measured, assessed and reported.
+This function provides review and challenge of all components of the liquidity position against both internal and external regulatory metrics on a regular basis.
+Internal Audit (as third line) provides independent review and assurance to the Board.
 Scope and nature of liquidity risk reporting and measurement systems Regulatory reporting and monitoring compliance conforms with the PRA's requirements.
 The firm has robust systems and procedures in place to be able to meet these requirements.